Azure/missionlz/src/docs/ui-deployment.md

       --tier2-sub-id -2 subscription ID for tier 2 network and resources (defaults to the value provided for -s --subscription-id)
 ```

 ### Step-by-Step Azure Air Gapped Installation

-This process closely mirrors the standard azure documentation with a few subtle amendments.
+This process closely mirrors the standard Azure documentation with a few subtle amendments.

 On your internet connected staging machine (With Docker Installed):